GCastilho/svelte-css-imports-custom-elements-bug-demo/README.md

 ## Workarounds

 The only reliable workaround is to use the `customElement.extend` option to manually inject styles into the shadow root.
-This can be done by either:
+This can be done in two ways:

 - Creating a `CSSStyleSheet` and adding it to `shadowRoot.adoptedStyleSheets` (preferred, as it supports encapsulation and dynamic updates), or
 - Appending a `<link rel="stylesheet">` element directly to the shadow root (more limited, and does not easily support project-defined preprocessors like SCSS).